Subscriptions

 Puzzle Park (Lessons 41+) allows students to experience brain-stretching puzzles that reinforce comprehension, high-frequency sight word knowledge, vocabulary development, and problem-solving.

-Driving Tests (Lessons 41+) assess reading skills such as high-frequency sight words, phonics skills, and vocabulary.
-Students are rewarded with an exciting racing game when they answer questions correctly.
+Driving Tests (Lessons 41+) assess reading skills, including high-frequency sight words, phonics, and vocabulary.
+Students are rewarded with an exciting racing game for answering questions correctly.

 Storylands (Lessons 61+) focuses on expanding vocabulary and building comprehension skills using activities, levelled texts, and a comprehension quiz in each lesson.